 - Achieved the minimum program and course GPA

-- Completion of the Qualifying Exams (ECE & CIS)
+- Completion of the Qualifying Exams (All Programs)

 After passing the Qualifying exam and before beginning work on the dissertation research, students should begin to form the Dissertation Committee.
-Dissertation committees must have at least four members of the Graduate Faculty, tenured or tenure-track instructional faculty holding an “unmodified” (i.e., not visiting, adjunct, etc.) appointment at the University of Michigan-Dearborn as Professor, Associate Professor, or Assistant Professor with an earned Doctorate from an accredited institution, three of whom are regular members of the CECS Graduate Faculty and two of whom are from the doctoral candidate’s program department.
+Dissertation committees must have at least four members of the Graduate Faculty, tenured or tenure-track instructional faculty holding an “unmodified” (i.e., not visiting, adjunct, etc.) appointment at the University of Michigan-Dearborn as Professor, Associate Professor, or Assistant Professor with an earned Doctorate from an accredited institution, three of whom are from the Graduate Faculty and two of whom are from the doctoral candidate’s program department.
 Please see page 29 of The Dissertation Handbook as a reference.
 The composition of the committee must be as follows:

 - A sole chair or two co-chairs;

 - A cognate member who is familiar with the standards for doctoral research and holds at least a .50 appointment in a graduate program, other than the student's home department/program

-- May include a University faculty member who is not a regular member of the CECS Graduate Faculty, a University staff member, or a qualified individual outside the University to provide expertise in the candidate’s discipline. (requires approval for special membership)
+- May include a University faculty member who is not Graduate Faculty, a University staff member, or a qualified individual outside the University to provide expertise in the candidate’s discipline. (requires approval for special membership)

-The faculty advisor submits the required form with the membership of the dissertation committee to CECS Graduate Education for approval at least 1 month prior to taking the Dissertation Proposal Exam.
+The faculty advisor submits the required form with the membership of the dissertation committee to CECS Graduate Education Office for approval at least one (1) month before taking the Dissertation Proposal Exam.

 The timeline to take your Dissertation Proposal exam is set by each program and schedule based on the availability of the dissertation committee.
 Students should reach this milestone within one year of passing the Qualifying Exam.
 The Dissertation Committee should be approved before scheduling a the Dissertation Proposal Exam.

-Students must submit the written proposal to the Dissertation Committee for review prior to the oral exam.
+Students must submit the written proposal to the Dissertation Committee for review at least 14 days prior to the oral exam.
 After the exam, the student will receive written feedback from the committee based on the Proposal Rubric.
 After the exam, the exam committee submits the exam notification form and all rubrics to the department graduate staff.